neomjs/neo/resources/data/deck/learnneo/p/Earthquakes.md

 You'll do this in a series of labs:

-1. Generate a workspace
+1. Generate a Workspace
-1. Generate a starter app
+1. Create the Earthquakes Starter App
-1. Learn some debugging tricks
+1. Debugging
-1. Generate the earthquakes starter app
+1. Fetch Earthquakes Data and Show it in a Table
-1. Refactor a config into its own class
+1. Refactor the Table Into its Own Class
-1. Add a map
+1. Use a View Model
-1. Listen to events
+1. Use the Google Maps Main-thread Add-on
-1. Make the app multi-window
+1. Events

 ## Goals